EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 }
 ```

 Which is much simpler.
 We have the vehicle model name and an array of styles.
-Each style has a body type and a size, which we can specify by their name because those are unique keys.
+Each style has a body type and a size, which we can specify by their names because those are unique keys.
 We don't need their integer ids (i.e. primary keys) in order to find to them.
 Then, each style has an array of strings that contain the years in which those styles are available for that model.
 The make is part of the URL already, so we don't need to also specify it in the request payload.

 Let's update our `ModelsController` to use these Resource Models instead of the `Model` EF Core entity.
 Be sure to include the namespace where the Resource Models are defined by adding the following using statement: `using VehicleQuotes.ResourceModels;`.
 Now, let's update the `GetModels` method (which handles the `GET /api/Makes/{makeId}/Models` endpoint) so that it looks like this: